General Info

 ATTENDANCE AND REGISTRATION

 A courtesy phone call to the secretary can be made if your child will not be at school that day.
-For school records, however, please send a note with your child explaining the absence when he/she returns to school.
+For school records, however, please send a note with your child explaining the absence when s/he returns to school.

 School starts at 9.00 am with class registration.

-Children who are late arriving after 9.00 am will be marked absent and the attendance register will then be adjusted accordingly.
+Pupils who are late arriving after 9.00 am will be marked absent and the attendance register will then be adjusted accordingly.

 NOTE: